-Subsection (c) of this act section makes clear that this act does not apply in cases where spouses have themselves divided former community property by means of a partition or when spouses have changed the classification of their property from separate to community to separate.
-Similarly, this act does not apply to property that is subject to waiver of as to which rights have been waived.
+Subsection (c) of this section makes clear that this act does not apply in cases where spouses have themselves divided former community property by means of a partition or when spouses have changed the classification of their property from community to separate.
+Similarly, this act does not apply to property as to which rights have been waived.
 Section 4 of this act prescribes the necessary form and procedures for partition, reclassification, or waiver of rights.